-This Articles originally appeared on March 17, 2020 on TDWI Upside.
+This Article originally appeared on TDWI Upside.

 We know how we want our companies to work.
 Enterprises ought to be customer-focused, responsive, and digital.
 They should deliver to each employee and customer exactly what they need, at the moment they need it.
 The data and technology to do this are available now.

 Any big company is likely to have an abundance of technology.
 It has systems for customers, inventory, and products, along with websites and mobile apps.
 These systems are spitting out data all day long.
 Within that data is exactly the information needed to make a business more responsive.
 The problem is, the data is often not used as it could (and should) be.

 IBM's Watson and Amazon's Alexa seem pretty smart.
 But despite the billions of dollars spent so far on bots and other tools, AI continues to stumble.
 Why can't it magically take all that data and make an enterprise run faster and better?

 Our organizations are up to their eyeballs in technology, and every venture capitalist believes that yet another tool is what the industry needs.
 But even after multiple generations of investments and billions of dollars of digital transformations, organizations are still struggling with information overload, with providing excellent customer service, with reducing costs and improving efficiencies, with speeding the core processes that provide a competitive advantage.

 Why is this happening?
 Because key foundational principles are ignored, given short shrift, deprived of resources, or considered an afterthought.
 The elements that are required to make the shiny new technologies live up to their promise require hard work that is not sexy and shiny.
 There are new tools and approaches that make these efforts more efficient, and ways to embed new approaches to dealing with information and data, but they still require discipline, focus, attention, and resources.